charbileigh/charbileigh/README.md

 - 😄 Pronouns: She/her/hers
 - ⚡ Fun fact: I love cats and have an interest in disability and rehabilitation studies
 - 📫 How to reach me: cesca.seopa@gmail.com
-- 💬 Ask me about blogging, disability and rehabilitation studies, and asset management
+- 💬 Ask me about blogging, disability and rehabilitation studies, and software development

 ![aboutmenew](https://user-images.githubusercontent.com/44195461/126047965-2a82f53e-3b48-4649-ba4d-52e5ac0edb79.gif)